dogtools/dog/DOGFILE_SPEC.md

 ## Task definition

-The task map accepts the following keys.
+The task map accepts the following directives.

 ### task